 — Big Bill Broonzy, "Black, Brown, and White" (1947)

 open/close all folders

-Another example would be the Oil of Olay commercial featuring Denise Vasi whom would also fit this mold.
-Ironically she was depicted a lot lighter then what she is.
-When in fact Vasi is Basically more of a medium brown.
+- Another example would be the Oil of Olay commercial featuring Denise Vasi who would also fit this mold.
+She was depicted a lot lighter than she is really, being more of a medium brown.

 Anime and Manga

 - The Ambiguously Brown Setsuna of Sailor Moon was originally drawn significantly darker than the rest of the cast.
 When the anime rolled around, it depended on the artist but she was often as light as the others.
 In the Sera Myu musicals, she almost always, if not always, has the same skin tone as everyone else.

 - An aversion: In the manga version of Get Backers, Kudou Himiko was originally shown to have slightly darker skin than the rest of the cast.
 As the series progressed and gained a serious Art Evolution, her skin got darker and darker until, by the time the manga ended, she was closer in skin tone to black characters than the rest of the white cast.
 (Her race or ethnic background is never addressed, and her brother was drawn with a similar skin color.)
 The anime kept her at "slightly darker than the main cast", looking more like she just had a tan than she was of a different ethnicity than the main cast.

 - A case of this appears in the adaptation of Axis Powers Hetalia from manga to anime.
 The manga gave the characters a variety of skin tones, but in the anime everyone except for Cuba was the same color, with Seychelles and Egypt being particularly noticeable examples.
 This was eventually fixed in season five when Studio DEEN brought in a new animation team.